What to know: Hydrogenated fats

 The nutritional “bad word” every label reader should be aware of is “hydrogenated.”
 Zapping an unsaturated oil with high pressure hydrogen can turn the oil into saturated fat.
 (Hydrogen is forced into the empty parking spaces on the fat molecule.)
 This hydrogenation process is how vegetable oil is turned into margarine.
 Hydrogenated fats have two major economic advantages over natural saturated fats.
 They are cheaper and they have a longer shelf life.
 Hydrogenated fats and partially hydrogenated fats are everywhere in processed foods – added to cookies, crackers, and peanut butter, for example.
 Hydrogenated fats are also used instead of oil for frying in many restaurants and fast-food establishments because they stand up better to heat and can be used longer.

-Hydrogenated oils are saturated fats and behave that way in the body.
+They are saturated fats and behave that way in the body.
 Crackers or cookies made with hydrogenated fats may proclaim themselves to be cholesterol-free, but a closer look at the label will show that the product still contains plenty of artery-clogging saturated fat.
-There’s also a problem with these fats that the label won’t tell you about.
+There’s also a problem with these fats that the label won’t tell you about:

 Hydrogenated fats contain another kind of fat that falls outside of the saturated and unsaturated categories.
 These are trans fatty acids, or trans fats, so-named because the hydrogenation process transports hydrogen atoms across the fat molecule to a new location.
 Dr. Udo Erasmus in his book Fats that Heal, Fats that Kill aptly describes trans fatty acids as a “molecule that has its ‘head on backwards’.”
 Trans fats are as bad (or worse) for your arteries as saturated fats.
 A number of studies have shown that trans fats raise cholesterol levels in the blood.
 However, as of 1999, label laws in the United States do not require food manufacturers to include information about trans fats in nutrition labeling.
 So, a product whose label says it is low in heart-damaging saturated fat, may still contain a large amount of trans fats and be no better for you than a fast-food cheeseburger.
 You would never know this from the label.
 Also, because hydrogenated fats are so widely used in restaurants for deep-fat frying, the french fries so popular with children may be full of cholesterol-raising trans fats, even if the establishment’s advertising claims it uses 100 percent vegetable oil for cooking.